ray-project/ray/doc/source/rllib/rllib-env.rst

     1. **Vectorization within a single process:** Though many envs can achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
 For example, even small TensorFlow models incur a couple milliseconds of latency to evaluate.
 This can be worked around by creating multiple envs per process and batching policy evaluations across these envs.

-      You can configure ``{"num_envs_per_worker": M}`` to have RLlib create ``M`` concurrent environments per worker.
+      You can configure ``{"num_envs_per_env_runner": M}`` to have RLlib create ``M`` concurrent environments per worker.
 RLlib auto-vectorizes Gym environments via `VectorEnv.wrap() <https://github.com/ray-project/ray/blob/master/rllib/env/vector_env.py>`__.

     2. **Distribute across multiple processes:** You can also have RLlib create multiple processes (Ray actors) for experience collection.
-In most algorithms this can be controlled by setting the ``{"num_workers": N}`` config.
+In most algorithms this can be controlled by setting the ``{"num_env_runners": N}`` config.

 .. image:: images/throughput.png

 You can also combine vectorization and distributed execution, as shown in the above figure.
 Here we plot just the throughput of RLlib policy evaluation from 1 to 128 CPUs.
 PongNoFrameskip-v4 on GPU scales from 2.4k to ∼200k actions/s, and Pendulum-v1 on CPU from 15k to 1.5M actions/s.
 One machine was used for 1-16 workers, and a Ray cluster of four machines for 32-128 workers.
-Each worker was configured with ``num_envs_per_worker=64``.
+Each worker was configured with ``num_envs_per_env_runner=64``.

 Expensive Environments
 ~~~~~~~~~~~~~~~~~~~~~~

 Some environments may be very resource-intensive to create.
-RLlib will create ``num_workers + 1`` copies of the environment since one copy is needed for the driver process.
+RLlib will create ``num_env_runners + 1`` copies of the environment since one copy is needed for the driver process.
 To avoid paying the extra overhead of the driver copy, which is needed to access the env's action and observation spaces, you can defer environment initialization until ``reset()`` is called.

 Vectorized
 ----------

-RLlib will auto-vectorize Gym envs for batch evaluation if the ``num_envs_per_worker`` config is set, or you can define a custom environment class that subclasses `VectorEnv <https://github.com/ray-project/ray/blob/master/rllib/env/vector_env.py>`__ to implement ``vector_step()`` and ``vector_reset()``.
+RLlib will auto-vectorize Gym envs for batch evaluation if the ``num_envs_per_env_runner`` config is set, or you can define a custom environment class that subclasses `VectorEnv <https://github.com/ray-project/ray/blob/master/rllib/env/vector_env.py>`__ to implement ``vector_step()`` and ``vector_reset()``.

 Note that auto-vectorization only applies to policy inference by default.
 This means that policy inference will be batched, but your envs will still be stepped one at a time.
 If you would like your envs to be stepped in parallel, you can set ``"remote_worker_envs": True``.
 This will create env instances in Ray actors and step them in parallel.
 These remote processes introduce communication overheads, so this only helps if your env is very expensive to step / reset.